“I needed to believe that at least one person was in my corner and that there

 Welcome back to the third installment in my series: The 4 Critical Postures of an Effective Leader.
 I’ve already covered the first two postures of generosity and candor in previous blogs.
 So if you haven’t read those, go get caught up!

-In this article, I’m tackling the third posture: protection.
+In this article, I’m tackling the third posture: safety.

-In a general sense of the word, protection refers to the preservation from harm; this can be physical, mental, social or economic.
-In a workplace, the idea of protection is predicated on a foundation of trust and a thorough understanding of the “why” behind any crises or challenges.
+In a general sense of the word, safety refers to the preservation from harm; this can be physical, mental, social or economic.
+In a workplace, the idea of safety is predicated on a foundation of trust and a thorough understanding of the “why” behind any crises or challenges.
 It can be thought of as:

 Clear and Strategic Communication: A framing of any challenge or crises through the lens of the strategic plan and objectives of the organization, so that clarity and perspective are maintained in times of uncertainty.